The Family Plan

 The inciting incident occurs at 14 minutes when Dan learns that his former handler McCaffrey has been killed and that his old adversary has found him, putting his family in immediate danger and destroying the peaceful life he's built..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Dan makes the active choice to take his family on a spontaneous road trip, claiming it's for a family reunion, knowing this irreversible decision launches them into danger but is the only way to keep them safe., moving from reaction to action.
+This demonstrates the protagonist's commitment to Dan makes the active choice to take his family on a spontaneous road trip, claiming it's for a family reunion, knowing this irreversible decision launches them into danger but is the only way to keep them safe., moving from reaction to action.

 The Collapse moment at 88 minutes (75% through) represents the emotional nadir.
 Here, The family is captured by the antagonist.
 Dan is separated from them, believing he has failed completely to protect them.
 His worst fear—that his past would destroy his family—has come true.
-His old life has killed his new one., illustrates the protagonist at their lowest point.
+His old life has killed his new one., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 94 minutes initiates the final act resolution at 80% of the runtime.
 Dan realizes that both identities are real—he IS both the assassin and the father—and his family signals they're with him.
 This synthesis of his two worlds gives him clarity: he doesn't have to choose between protecting his family and being honest with them., demonstrating the transformation achieved throughout the journey.